 3) An idea of the bottom of the lake?
 Any idea what's happening down there?

-3) The bottom of the lake is (where we have seen it) made up of little dunes like this.
+(where we have seen it) made up of little dunes like this.

 Here at a depth of 60 m (197 ft), these little humps have an average diameter of 20-25 cm (7-10 in).